 They are dirt cheap.
 You can get multi-packs of Bic lighters for very cheap, which is why they are a great barter item to have around for emergencies.

-Obviously Bic lighters aren’t perfect.
+Obviously, BIC lighters aren’t perfect.
 They are only somewhat waterproof and don’t work great in windy conditions.
 They will also run out of fuel eventually.
-But, they are still the survival lighter I’d recommend for most people to keep in their emergency kits.
+But, they are still the option I’d recommend most people to keep in their emergency kits.

 2. UCO Stormproof Lighter

-The UCO lighter uses a triple jet system which is adjustable and can make a very hot flame.
+The UCO lighter uses a triple jet system, which is adjustable and can make a scorching flame.
 This is really useful for starting a fire with sub-par tinder.
-Unfortunately, the stronger flame does mean that the UCO Stormproof will run out of fuel after just about 700 lights.
+Unfortunately, the stronger flame means that the UCO Stormproof will run out of fuel after about 700 lights.
 Make sure you get some butane fuel for refilling it.